How do I register for the Eureka Stair Climb?

-For large teams - due to limited numbers for each starting wave, we can not guarantee that all of you will be able to climb in the same wave.
-We recommend that all team members sign up the same day, to have the best chance to be in the same start wave.
+For casual teams plesae note that due to limited numbers for each starting wave, we can not guarantee that all of you will be able to climb in the same wave unless you sign up all as soon as possible on the same day, to have the best chance to be in the same start wave.

 Is fundraising compulsory?

 Yes - in registering for the Eureka Stair Climb, you agree to raise or donate a minimum of $50, in support of The Fred Hollows Foundation and their sight restoring work.
 Please note this is in addition to your registration fee.

 What happens if I don’t reach my fundraising target?